 - 1.3G fireworks are subject to stricter storage and transport restrictions.

 - 1.3G fireworks can be encased in wire mesh packaging called pyromesh by their manufacturers to make them 1.4G.

 Quite separate from their safety category (F2 or F3), fireworks are also given a hazard category, which is 1.3G or 1.4G.
 This determines under UK law how many fireworks can be legally stored in one place and for how long.
 The lower number, 1.3G fireworks, are the more hazardous.
 This hazard category is printed on the outside of the firework’s box.

-By “hazardous” we do not mean that 1.3G fireworks are more dangerous to handle, just that any type of explosive product on sale has to be classified depending on the risk it poses, for example in a fire.
+By “hazardous” I do not mean that 1.3G fireworks are more dangerous to handle, just that any type of explosive product on sale has to be classified depending on the risk it poses, for example in a fire.
 This risk then determines, by law, how much of that product you can store in one place.